nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > 1c1.
 Lifekeeper gives an error message and returns an empty Command Box Use case resumes at step 1

-3a.
-User types 'No' into the CLI

-> 3a1.
-Lifekeeper returns to the indexed list of tasks that was searched by the user. <br>
-  Use case ends

-3a.
-The given index is invalid

-> 3a1.
-Lifekeeper shows an error message <br>
-  Use case resumes at step 2

 #### Use case: Edit task

 **MSS**